XingyuZhou989/MobiHoc-2019/README.md

 * `_layouts/`   are layout files
 * `_assets/`    CSS, javascript, and image assets
 * `*.md`, `*.html` Individual pages in markdown or HTML format
-* `_site/`    Generated website files.
-It contains the font files "font-awesome" and "bootstrap" to avoid some errors.

 ## Getting started as MobiHoc web chair